dtkerns/d2/step-by-step.md

 # Step-by-step

-given: a directory structure of source with makefiles
+Given: a directory structure of C source with makefiles

 1) modify the makefile(s),
 You'll need to set your compiler (`CC` in the Makefile) to one capable of generating LLVM, e.g `clang`.
-It it not required to switch to this compiler for your project, but only for this step of identifying SB
+It it not required to switch to this compiler for your project, but only for this step of identifying SB.

-typically add to CFLAGS: `-S -emit-llvm` with a condition `ifeq ($(ll),1)` then anywhere it would make a .o it will build a .ll file instead also, a second pass with a CFLAGS `-g` with the conditional
+Typically add to CFLAGS: `-S -emit-llvm` with a condition `ifeq ($(ll),1)` then anywhere it would make a .o it will build a .ll file instead also, a second pass with a CFLAGS `-g` with the conditional